Ivo-Balbaert/The_Way_to_Mojo/book/3_Basic_building_blocks.md

 Strings are 0-index based, and the i-th ASCII character  can be read with
 `s[i]` (see line 4).
 The `ord` function gives the corresponding ASCII value of the character. (??
 Doesn't work with Unicode characters).

-This works because a String has an underlying datastructure known as `DynamicVector[SIMD[si8, 1]]`.
+This works because a String has an underlying data structure known as `DynamicVector[SIMD[si8, 1]]`.
 This is similar to a Python list, here it's storing multiple int8's that represent the characters.
 You can build a string starting from a DynamicVector, see line 5, and add two ASCII characters to it.
 To display it, print(vec) doesn't work.
 To do that, we can use a `StringRef` to get a pointer to the same location in memory, but with the methods required to output the numbers as text, see lines 6-7.